JTEELE/NLP-webscraping_InvestmentAlgo/README.md

 ![red](Images/Reddit.png)

 >## What is Reddit?
-> Reddit is a social discussion forum  and socail news website.
+> Reddit is a social discussion forum  and social news website.
 Users can share links, posts, images, and videos.
 Reddit is home to one of the largest investing communities, [WallStreetBets](https://www.reddit.com/r/wallstreetbets/) (WSB) with a total of 11.2 million members (aka Degenerates).
 Another notable community is the [Bitcoin](https://www.reddit.com/r/Bitcoin/) community with a total of 3.6 million members.

 ___